Page Contributor(s): Mark Blackburn, Taipei, Taiwan; Jan-Hendrik Meidinger, Manager, Grand Hyatt Hotel, Taipei City, Taiwan

 Wuling Pass East is one of the most epic and scenic bike climbs in the world.

 The Sapien Cycling Club of Taiwan invited PJAMM Cycling to ride Wuling Pass East with them on May 11, 2019.
 We are extremely thankful for the invitation, and that we had the good sense to accept!
 Wuling Pass is now on our World Top 10 Greatest Bike Climbs -- it is THAT special.
-And, on the other side of the Pass are Wuling North (World’s #2 most difficult road bike climb) and Wuling West (World #13) -- after the Twin Towers of Mauna Loa/Mauna Kea, Wuling is the hardest 1-2 cycling punch in the world.
+And, on the other side of the Pass is Wuling South (World Top 30) -- after the Twin Towers of Mauna Loa/Mauna Kea, Wuling is one of the hardest 1-2 cycling punches in the world.

 Located in Central Taiwan within Taroko National Park, Wuling Pass is a saddle between Mt.
 Hehuan’s main peak and it’s east peak.
 Though not the highest point in Taiwan, at 3,275 meters (about 10,745 feet) above sea level, Wuling is the highest point in Taiwan that is accessible by highway (via Highway 14).
 You can read more about Mt.
 Hehuan here.

 Before heading to Taiwan on your Wuling Pass cycling adventure, be sure to rely on our list of Things to Bring on a Cycling Trip, and use our interactive checklist to ensure you don't forget anything.

 PJAMM with members of Taipei’s Sapien Cycling Club at the start of Wuling Pass East.

 Aerial drone photo: view east from 6 kilometers into the climb.
 Pacific Ocean in the background.